Q1ngS0ng/Money-Is-All-You-Need/README.md

 If you have ideas, you should obtain enough money to realize them.

-If you have problems in your work, you should obtain more money to solve them.
+If you have problems, you should obtain more money to solve them.

-If you realized a few of ideas, you should pay lots of money to print them.
+If you realized the idea, you should pay super money to apply them.

 So, ALL YOU NEED IS MONEY.

+What you should do is applying the GMM in your research.